 Scholarships, Grants & Loans

 Bay State College is thrilled to announce new merit and need-based institutional scholarship opportunities for the 2019-2020 academic year.
 Awards are based on financial need, academic standing, and program of study.
-Some programs are ineligible for institutional scholarships and international students are ineligible* To be considered for need-based scholarships, complete your FAFSA online at www.FAFSA.ed.gov by the priority deadline of March 31st.
+Some programs are ineligible for institutional scholarships.* International students are not eligible for institutional aid, with the exception for certain aid resources* To be considered for need-based scholarships, complete your FAFSA online at www.FAFSA.ed.gov by the priority deadline of March 31st.